 I remember some student back in the day telling me that I reminded him of the asshole comedian Dennis Miller.
 “What,” I complained, “I hate Dennis Miller.
-He’s arrogant, sarcastic, flaunts his learning, goes out of his way to use arcane diction to prove just how fucking smart he is and is needlessly vulgar.”
+He’s arrogant, sarcastic, flaunts his learning, goes out of his way to use arcane diction to prove just how effing smart he is and is needlessly vulgar.”

 The student’s look screamed, “Like I said, you remind me of Dennis Miller!”

 What else can it be?
 Skinny jeans, shitty dyed hair, vintage store dresses, leggings don’t strike me as any more pernicious than Ralph Lauren polos or those garish Hawaiian shirts geezers of my generation sport.
 Why not hate surfers as much — they, too, lead hedonistic lifestyles, sport their own types of uniform, engage in their own distancing argot.

 Surfers tend to be attractive — or at least fit.
 Maybe, the hipsters’ tendency to flip off fashion also contributes to their unpopularity.
 Rumor has it even hipsters with 20/20 vision sport clunky horn-rims for effect.
 Maybe the fact that this dweeby, pasty, pink-haired girl thinks she’s cooler than her bleached blonde beauty queen cousin is what drives some people to foam at the mouth.